I love getting feedback from EFI readers.

 Just like Steve.

-I workout in my home gym at least four times per week including cardio on the treadmill and stationary bike.
-I have found that most trainers and PT do not have a clue on what I should do, and ask a doctor you might as well talk to a board.
+I work out in my home gym at least four times per week including cardio on the treadmill and stationary bike.
+I have found that most trainers and PTs do not have a clue on what I should do, and ask a doctor you might as well talk to aboard.

 Is the Tyler & Sylvia program only for the able body?
 If they can help my situation I would be so grateful.
 I know I will never be as I was, just a little improvement would be so much appreciated.